 NPs Filling the Void

-All of these factors complicate rural nursing and pose obstacles for nurse practitioners.
+All these factors complicate rural nursing and pose obstacles for healthcare providers, including nurse practitioners.
 NPs typically act as an extension of their supervising physician.
 However, in rural settings, they may be the sole healthcare provider, or they may be expected to assume the role of a physician.
 They must be able to work independently with minimal supervision, support and resources.
 The sheer number of patients they encounter may force them to quickly evaluate and treat, while referring others to larger facilities for more comprehensive care.
-In some rural healthcare clinics, it is not uncommon to treat 200 or more patients per day.

 Up to the Challenge